Not at this time.

 Applicants to the Doctor of Ministry degree program must possess a Master of Divinity degree from a seminary or divinity school that is accredited by The Association of Theological Schools.
 For additional information about The Association of Theological Schools, please visit www.ats.edu.

 Yes.
 Advanced placement opportunities for religion majors from approved undergraduate programs are available at the Divinity School.

-Once you have been accepted for admission to the Divinity School, a Request for Consideration for Financial Aid application will be mailed to you.
-We also encourage highly qualified applicants to apply for an Honors Scholarship.
-If you meet eligibility requirements for grants provided by the Charles B. Keesee Educational Foundation, Inc., you may request a grant application.
+Once you have been accepted for admission to the Divinity School, a Financial Assistance Application Form will be emailed to you.
+Once a student submits this form, he or she is considered for all of the scholarship opportunities we offer at the Divinity School, including the Honors Scholarship.
+If you meet eligibility requirements for grants provided by the Charles B. Keesee Educational Fund, Inc., you may request a grant application.

 Applicants to the Doctor of Ministry program must have completed a minimum of three years significant ministerial experience with at least one year of ministerial experience after the completion of MDiv or other theological master’s degree.